-The second season of Underground (2016-) premieres on WGN America on March 8, 2017, and this Civil War drama about the Underground Railroad will introduce actual historical figures like Harriet Tubman (played by Aisha Hinds) and an appearance of Frederick Douglas (played by John Legend).
+The second season of Underground (2016-) premieres on WGN America on March 8, 2017, and this Civil War drama about the Underground Railroad will introduce actual historical figures like Harriet Tubman (played by Aisha Hinds) and an appearance of Frederick Douglass (played by John Legend).
 So it’s about time we reviewed the first season.

 I admit I was dubious about the costumes going in because some not-so-great photos had come up in searches, and we’d used them for Snark Week (the hair! the fit! urgh).
 But in context, these things are far less noticeable (OK, except Elizabeth’s hair, it’s still totally new wave 1980s).
 The storyline is compelling, the acting is top-notch, and the costumes are not egregiously inaccurate as to be distracting.
 Everything looks generally right and not jarring.